ibatulanandjp/thumbnail-api/README.md

 4. Advanced Queue Management: Enhance the message queue system by utilizing features like message priorities, delayed messages, or dead-letter queues for better control and management of job processing.
 5. Search Functionality: Integrate search functionality to allow users to search for specific images or filter images based on tags, metadata, or other criteria.
 6. Notification System: Implement a notification system to send notifications to users when certain events occur, such as successful image uploads, image processing completion, or system maintenance updates.
-7. Rate Limiting: Introduce rate limiting mechanisms to protect the API endpoints from abuse or excessive requests.
-This can help prevent potential Denial of Service (DoS) attacks and ensure fair usage of system resources.
-8. Data Replication and Backup: Set up data replication and backup strategies to ensure data durability and disaster recovery.
-This could involve implementing database replication, periodic backups, and off-site storage of backups to protect against data loss.
-9. Container Orchestration and Deployment: Utilize container orchestration platforms like Kubernetes to deploy and manage the application in a distributed environment, providing scalability, fault tolerance, and easy scaling options.
-10. Integration with External Services: Integrate with third-party services such as cloud storage providers, CDN (Content Delivery Network) services, or image recognition APIs to enhance the application's capabilities and provide additional value to users.

 &nbsp;